Iraq death toll climbs in grinding battle for Mosul

 The Iraqi-led coalition forces' advance slowed after Iraqi Security Forces entered Mosul last month, a densely populated urban environment where troops have had to fight street-to-street battles against deeply entrenched militants.

-Civilians in the city are also paying a heavy price.
+Civilians in the city also are paying a heavy price.

-The residents of Mosul were encouraged by the central government in Baghdad to stay in their homes, forcing a softening of tactics to prevent civilian casualties.
+Mosul residents were encouraged by the central government in Baghdad to stay in their homes, forcing a softening of tactics to prevent civilian casualties.
 The policy, which is meant to avert the potential humanitarian crisis that could be created by a mass exodus, could itself be costing lives.

 "In its desperate attempt to cling on to territory it controls in Mosul and Ninevah areas, Daesh has been employing the most vicious tactics, using civilian homes as firing positions as well as abducting and forcibly moving civilians, effectively using them as human shields," the UN secretary-general's special representative for Iraq, Ján Kubiš, said in a statement.
 Daesh is an alternative name for ISIS.

-Note: Correction: A previous version of this story misstated the number of Peshmerga killed in the battle for Mosul.
-There have been 1,600 Peshmerga deaths.